zzxx53/DnD-JS-Query-Builder/README.md

 The data column dictionary defines the data columns one would like to use in the boolean expressions.
 The data columns are typed; the program currently supports text, numbers and selection boxes.
 If a data column has type "select", a list of possible values must be provided.
+Columns marked as "text" or "select" will have its value surrounded by quotes in the boolean statement generated.
 A sample data column dictionary is shown below:
 ```
 var colDict={
 name: {type: "text"},